MBCollector672/TheUltimateNumber/README.md

 ## Credits
 Tomatobird8 for some programming help and a few ideas for the mod.
+Xu Xiaolan, IAmBatby, and Robyn for programming help.

 ## Notes
 I plan on adding more customizability in an update.
 Custom audio clips, mostly.
 I could add support for custom meshes if there's enough demand for it (right now the number positions are hard-coded), but for some reason I have a feeling this mod will likely stay pretty obscure.

+## Issues
+Please report any issues to the mod's [GitHub](https://github.com/MBCollector672/TheUltimateNumber), or contact me on Discord (@mbcollector672).